 - Not as big as other XL models, so not ideal for Maine Coons

-6. Whisker World Designer Plastic Extra Large Litter Box (Super Stylish)
+5. Whisker World Designer Plastic Extra Large Litter Box (Best for Stylish Owners)

-This litter box is made to look great in your home – in fact, you’ll want to show it off!
-Not only is the clear design attractive, but it also helps when cleaning.
-You can easily spot where your cat has urinated or pooped and clean it up quickly helping to keep smells at bay.
+This litter box is made to look great in your home.
+In fact, you’ll want to show it off!
+Not only is the clear design attractive, but I also found it helps when cleaning.
+You can easily spot where your cat has urinated or pooped and clean it up quickly, helping to keep smells at bay.

-This litter box is also great for most large breeds, but despite being called an “Extra Large” box is closer to a large size.
-Therefore, if you have a Maine Coon I suggest you go with one of my XXL cat litter box recommendations.
+This litter box is also great for most large breeds, but despite being called “Extra Large,” this box is closer to a large size.
+Therefore, if you have a Maine Coon like me, I’d suggest you go with one of my XXL cat litter box recommendations instead.

 If you have tried your cat with a top entry or hooded cat litter box with no success, this could be the perfect litter box for you.
 Some cats simply don’t get along with flaps and small entrances.
 The design of this box means your cat can easily jump in from the top, making your life easier as there are fewer missed toilet accidents.

 The high-sided design also keeps litter in the pan where it belongs and not on your floor!

 - Super cute design for cats with style

 - Top entrance, so easy for most cats to access

 - Large enough for most breeds